 Brand guidelines' primary significance is ensuring brand consistency across all your platforms.
 Your firm's bloggers, graphic designers, packaging managers, and web developers should deliver a cohesive brand experience.
 A brand style guide also benefits your firm in other ways.

 Statistics indicate that a consumer needs 5 to 7 impressions to remember your brand.
 Therefore, you can achieve these impressions as your digital signage displays company colors and logos.
-Besides, using a similar color palette on your website and social media pages will create a powerful brand resonance.
+Besides, using a similar color palette on your website and social media pages will create a powerful brand resonance to improve your brand recognition.

 Your company may employ different people to manage your brand assets.
 A brand style guide ensures that everyone who has the task of content creation adheres to the stated brand identity.
 This way, you can standardize the quality of content each individual creates.
 Besides, you will maintain your brand integrity by eliminating branding mistakes.